- Home

 Marriage License

 All persons wishing to marry in Massachusetts must obtain a marriage license issued from a Massachusetts City or Town Clerk's Office of their choice.
 The two parties to the marriage must jointly apply for the license (file intentions) in person at the Clerk's Office.
 Marriage licenses are permanently maintained on file at the Clerk's Office where the marriage intention is filed.
-Marriage Intentions may be filed at the Maynard Town Clerk's Office at the following times by appointment only:
+Marriage Intentions may be filed at the Maynard Town Clerk's Office at the following times :

 - Monday/Wednesday/Thursday: 8:30 am - 3:30 pm.